justinlietz93/Modular_Utilities/code_crawler/README.md

 -   `--dt` (Optional)
     Adds a timestamp to the generated report(s), either in the XML metadata or in the NotebookLM header, to indicate when the crawl was performed.

+-   `--convert <FROM> <TO>` (Optional)
+    On‑the‑fly content conversion for supported formats.
+Currently only `html md` is implemented.
+HTML files are parsed, navigation / script / style noise is stripped, and clean Markdown is produced.
+The converted result replaces the raw HTML inside the `<content>` element, and attributes like `converted="md" original_extension="html"` are added for traceability.
+    Example: `--convert html md`
+    (Future formats can plug into the same mechanism.)

 ## 3. Output Structure

 All reports and diagrams are saved in a new directory named `code_crawler_results/`, which is created in your project root.